-Based on the core concept of Quantum Trilogy – a closed group of users connected through the Internet to dedicated private servers and using genuine proprietary quantum devices to secure communications – our flagship application allows your personnel and clients to speak in a secure and private environment.
+Based on the core concept of Quantum Trilogy – a private enclave connected through the Internet to dedicated private servers and using genuine proprietary quantum devices to secure communications – our flagship application allows your personnel and clients to speak in a totally secure and private environment.

 Whether you are making calls, sending files, or text messages, Quantum Voice is the ultimate solution for security-sensitive information.

 Protected by the industry-recognized quantum-safe encryption standards and cohesive maintenance plans, your communications are always safe.

 To increase the entropy (*) of our end-to-end encryption, we use a genuine quantum device – A QRNG (Quantum Random Number Generator) – fully integrated between your devices and our back-end servers.

 Quantum Voice allows private organization chat to simplify further and secure collaboration involving sensitive information.

 Each external party, such as clients, can only talk to the person that invited them, and by design, cannot speak to any unauthorized user, drastically reducing the possibility of social engineering.